 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Thailand is one of the most tolerant countries in Southeast Asia and has a thriving LGBTQ scene.
-And yet there are limits.
-What are they and what's acceptable?
+Thailand is one of the most tolerant countries in Southeast Asia, and has a thriving LGBTQ+ scene.
+But are there limits to what's acceptable?